 73% of small businesses say that social media is their most successful marketing channel.

-As a result, social media ad spend is expected to rise to roughly $105 billion in 2021.
+As a result, social media ad spend is expected to rise to roughly $105 billion by the end of 2021.

-This area of advertising has grown at an unprecedented rate, rising from just over $50 billion four years ago.
+This area of advertising has grown at an unprecedented rate, rising from just over $50 billion in 2017.

 As more business shifts online, expect digital marketing to only become more important to small businesses.